-“To ensure we’re delivering on what we are saying—not just in terms of technology, but also on customer experience—we’re doing a number of things,” explained Mike.
+“To ensure we’re delivering on what we are saying—not just in terms of technology, but also customer experience—we’re doing a number of things,” explained Mike.
 “This broadly falls into two key strategies, the importance of building a solid net promoter score, and the further development of the SolarWinds MSP academy.

 “On top of extending our existing training and technical certification to all products, we’re also adding a business academy, which offers owners, sales, marketing and security modules.
 This ensures that the customer is always top of mind,” he concluded.

 Gerd opened with the statement that the future is currently happening faster than ever.
-Things that we thought were just science fiction – like automatic language translation and self-driving cars – are getting better every day.
+Things we thought were just science fiction, like automatic language translation and self-driving cars, are getting better every day.

-For companies it used to be that there would be a major business paradigm shift every five to seven years, this is now consistently getting shorter.
-Although the future is often better than we tend to think, Gerd explained that the problem with such a rapid advancement in technology is that there are a lot of things to worry about in the future – from terrorism to robots taking over.
+For companies, it used to be that there would be a major business paradigm shift every five to seven years; this is now consistently shorter.
+Although the future is often better than we tend to think, Gerd explained the problem with such a rapid advancement in technology is there are a lot of things to worry about in the future, from terrorism to robots taking over.

-We are reaching a pivot point for exponential technological changes.
+We are reaching a pivotal point for exponential technological changes.
 Science fiction is fast becoming science fact—90% of this is positive.
-However, Gerd warned, the growth in smart, connected technology, leads to a growing opportunity for abuse.
+However, Gerd warned, the growth in smart, connected technology also leads to a growing opportunity for abuse.

 “Transforming ‘dumb’ businesses into connected, smart businesses is an amazing opportunity,” he said, “but we need to make sure it works, is safe, has value, purpose, and ethics.
 We need to know who is accountable and where it is going.
 We’re going to see more changes in technology in the next 20 years than we have in the past 300.”